Knziee/Telzir/README.md

 [sql file](/bd/scriptCreateDatabasev2.sql)

 To run the application it is necessary to have node and npm installed.
-guide for installing both: [Click here](https://www.taniarascia.com/how-to-install-and-use-node-js-and-npm-mac-and-windows/)
+guide for installing both: [here](https://www.taniarascia.com/how-to-install-and-use-node-js-and-npm-mac-and-windows/)

 After that, navigate to the api folder in your terminal and run _npm i_ to install the dependencies.